greggman/dekapng/readme.md

 }
 ```

-## Running tests/demos
+## Running tests/dev

+Clone the repo, cd into it and `npm install`.

-To spin up a server showing you the demo page at demo/demo.ts just run:
+To spin up a server showing you a small demo page at demo/demo.ts just run:

     npm run demo

 And go to http://localhost:8080.
 To run the test suite in Node, run

     npm run tests-node

+To build

+    npm run build

 ## Credits